 Our draft Local Industrial Strategy for Hertfordshire (LIS) has brought together a strong, well-informed evidence base about our area’s economy and outlines a long-term set of priorities that capitalise on existing opportunities and addresses our area's needs.

 The draft Local Industrial Strategy went out to public consultation from 9th September to 14th October 2019.
-The feedback received will be used to refine the draft strategy, as we enter the co-design process with Government.
-The final strategy will be published in early 2020.
-Throughout this process we will continue to deepen our understanding of the Hertfordshire economy and engage widely with stakeholders.
+The responses will be used to refine the draft strategy, as we enter the co-design process with Government.
+The final strategy is expected to be published in early 2020.

 The Hertfordshire Story

 Work has been underway to develop Hertfordshire’s Local Industrial Strategy since the White Paper was published.
 It has included:

 - wide-ranging discussions and debates about the nature of Hertfordshire’s economy with over 150 stakeholders at the LEP’s Annual Conference and AGM in March 2018 and with a further 150 at a special State of the Economy conference in November 2018;

 - “deep dives” into aspects of Hertfordshire’s economy which have focused on both place and key sectors.
 These have considered very different kinds of places – initially, Letchworth Garden City in the north of the county and Broxbourne in the south east, with further round-tables planned in St Albans as well as with the Environment Agency and the creative industries.
 This is an ongoing process to continually deepen our understanding.

 - a series of working meetings with key partners, notably University of Hertfordshire, Hertfordshire County Council and the newly formed Hertfordshire Growth Board to ensure the LIS fits in with the wider growth proposition for Hertfordshire;